sarthakpranesh/FlappyFace/readme.md

 ## The popular classic Flappy Bird game clone called Flappy RNB build in React Native

 </div>

+## Major Changes Underway
+Why?
+Well `React Native` and it's community has come a long way from when this project was build and I wish to use all the new goodies available in this app.
+Also this project is kinda a clone of the classic Flappy Bird game, I wish to introduce something unique in the app that will make the old classic game concept of flappy bird even better.
+Following is the list of changes I am going to make (but not limited to):

+- Update all libraries being used in the app, (including React Native)
+- Implement new concept of Flappy Face: ask for users image and use a cached lighter version of their image instead of the bird
+- Improve the animations: Possibly refactor the game engine implementation or look for more efficient light weight game engines
+- Refactor some other outdated code

 ## For Developers
 Make sure you have your React Native environment setup, if not please setup your environment from [here](https://reactnative.dev/docs/environment-setup).